Free South Dakota State Records (Divorce, Arrest, Criminal)

 The South Dakota Department of Health is in charge of the South Dakota Office of Vital Records which houses the birth, death, marriage, and divorce records for the state and contains certified copies.

-Can Everyone See Vital Records in South Dakota?
+How To Search Vital Records in South Dakota

 Vital records in the state are NOT open for public inspection.